megancoyle/puzzle-me-pictures/README.md

 If running locally, you will need an AWS key for uploading images with CarrierWave.

 ## Unsolved Problems/Next Steps
+* Find a different way to upload and store images for free (an AWS replacement)
 * Make the puzzle pieces jigsaw-shaped instead of rectangles
 * Add the ability to favorite puzzles and add view that shows a user's favorites
 * Add view where user can see all the puzzles that they've created